Pontryagin Maximum Principle for McKean-Vlasov Stochastic Reaction-Diffusion Equations: Regularity of Control-to-State-Map and Cost Functional

-By the a priori estimate from Lemma \ref{Lemma:a priori-Estimate} $(A_3\int_r^T 1+\E[\|X^\alpha_s\|_H^q]ds+A_4)<1$ for $T$ sufficiently close to $r$.
-Thus, choosing $\kappa=A_3+A_4$ gives a contraction.
+By the a priori estimate from Lemma \ref{Lemma:a priori-Estimate} $(A_3\int_r^T 1+\E[\|X^\alpha_s\|_H^q]ds+A_4)<1$ for $T$ sufficiently close to $r$, which makes $\Psi$ a contraction.
 Therefore a unique solution on $[r,\tau]$ for $\tau$ small enough exists and the needed 'smallness' does not depend on the starting time $r$ and therefore this solution can be extended to the whole interval $[0,T]$.
 Notice, that due to the conditions from Assumption \ref{Assumptions:DifferentiabilityOfCoefficients}, we can get the same estimate as in Lemma \ref{Lemma:a priori-Estimate} for $Z$ by replicating the arguments, i.e.